xtcfe20/novelpad/README.md

 - Upload any **TXT File Extension(.txt)** you want to display on your page.

-- The TXT file name will automatically be the article title.

-- The TXT file content will automatically be article content.
+- TXT file name will automatically be title, and TXT file content will automatically be content.

 ## Place Order